-The Company completed four acquisitions in the first quarter of 2018 and seven acquisitions involving 13 companies in 2017, including one acquisition in the first quarter of 2017.
-Each of the acquisitions was funded through borrowings under the Company's Credit Facility (as defined herein).
+The Company completed seven acquisitions involving 11 companies in the first six months of 2018 and seven acquisitions involving 13 companies in 2017, including two acquisitions in the first six months of 2017.
+Each of the acquisitions was funded through borrowings under the Company's credit facility in effect at the time of acquisition.
 Assets acquired and liabilities assumed in the individual acquisitions were recorded on the Company's condensed consolidated statements of financial position at their estimated fair values as of the respective dates of acquisition.
 In general, the acquisitions described below provided the opportunity for the Company to either establish a new presence in a particular market and/or expand its product offerings in an existing market and increase its market share and per unit content.

 For each acquisition, the excess of the purchase consideration over the fair value of the net assets acquired was recorded as goodwill, which represents the value of leveraging the Company's existing purchasing, manufacturing, sales, and systems resources with the organizational talent and expertise of the acquired companies' respective management teams to maximize efficiencies, revenue impact, market share growth, and net income.
-The goodwill recognized is expected to be deductible for income tax purposes for each of the 2018 acquisitions.
+The goodwill recognized is expected to be deductible for income tax purposes for each of the 2018 acquisitions with the exception of Marine Accessories Corporation.
 The goodwill recognized is expected to be deductible for income tax purposes for each of the 2017 acquisitions with the exception of Leisure Product Enterprises, LLC for which goodwill is expected to be partially deductible for income tax purposes.
 Intangible asset values were estimated using income based valuation methodologies.
 See Note 5 for information regarding the amortization periods assigned to finite-lived intangible assets.

-For the first quarter ended April 1, 2018, revenue and operating income of approximately \$12.6 million and \$1.3 million, respectively, were included in the Company's condensed consolidated statements of income relating to the four companies acquired in the first quarter of 2018.
-Acquisition-related costs in the aggregate associated with the businesses acquired in the first quarter of 2018 were immaterial.
+For the second quarter ended July 1, 2018, revenue and operating income of approximately \$65.0 million and \$7.2 million, respectively, were included in the Company's condensed consolidated statements of income relating to the 11 businesses acquired in the first six months of 2018.
+The first six months of 2018 included revenue and operating income of approximately \$77.6 million and \$8.5 million, respectively, related to these acquisitions.
+Acquisition-related costs in the aggregate associated with the businesses acquired in the first six months of 2018 were immaterial.

-For the first quarter ended March 26, 2017, revenue of approximately \$0.3 million was included in the Company's condensed consolidated statements of income relating to the business acquired in the first quarter of 2017.
-Operating income and acquisition-related costs associated with such business were immaterial.
+For the second quarter ended June 25, 2017, revenue and operating income of approximately \$18.1 million and \$2.0 million was included in the Company's condensed consolidated statements of income relating to the four businesses acquired in the first six months of 2017.
+The first six months of 2017 included revenue and operating income of approximately \$18.4 million and \$2.0 million, respectively, related to these acquisitions.
+Acquisition-related costs in the aggregate associated with the businesses acquired in the first six months of 2017 were immaterial.